pkmnct/homebridge-television-universal-control/README.md

 # Use Case

+Your devices must support control via either serial or IR (LIRC).
+I may work on including more protocols in the future.
-If you use an amplifier, television, external speakers, or other device you want to control using one combined Television in Homebridge.
+If you use an amplifier, a television, external speakers, or other devices that support IR and serial control, this will allow you to control them using one combined Television in Homebridge.

 For example, control volume and switch inputs through your AV receiver while seamlessly switching between TV inputs as well.
+You can also power on and off your entire system with one Television control.

 # Configuration